-The Oliver Wyman 2018 MRO survey, sampling the attitudes and strategies of executives in the aviation industry all over the globe, points to 8 trends that airline executives view as the top MRO industry disruptors over the next five years:
+The Oliver Wyman 2018 MRO survey, sampling the attitudes and strategies of executives in the aviation industry all over the globe, points to 8 MRO challenges that aviation professionals need to prepare for.

-According to the survey, a major and continued disruptor in the MRO industry - for the second year in a row - is the increasing presence of OEMs in the aftermarket.
+According to the survey, a major and continued challenge in the aviation MRO industry - for the second year in a row - is the increasing presence of OEMs in the aftermarket.

 »While last year’s survey participants were equally preoccupied by the rapid expansion of the global airline fleet, this year OEMs were respondents’ number one disruptor (60%), followed closely by aftermarket industry consolidation (55%) – which in part is a result of heightened competition from OEMs.
 That category moved up 26 percentage points from last year – the most of any,« the Oliver Wyman report states.